 What other coolers should you consider?

 The Rovr RollR 60 is one of the more unique options in our lineup.
 It has hefty back wheels that can easily roll over sand, gravel, and asphalt.
 Additionally, it has some of the best features we've seen, including pop-up lid storage.
-For a budget-friendly option, the Coleman Xtreme 5-Day is a decent weekend companion.
-Though it's not a top performer, the money saved can be put towards filling it up with all sorts of goodies.
+For a budget-friendly option, the RTIC Ultralight 52 is a decent weekend companion.
+The money saved can be put towards filling it up with all sorts of goodies, and you'll still get excellent insulation performance.